My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 Day 1 - Sarria to Ferreiros (15km)

-I stayed at the public albergue, where I paid €8 and was given a disposable sheet.
-In other words, no blankets.
-So, if you’re planning to do the Camino, bring a sleeping bag—or, in my case, a duvet cover, which worked just as well and was much lighter hahaha.
+I stayed at the public albergue, paid 8 euros, and was given a disposable sheet.
+That was it.
+No blankets.
+So if you are planning to walk the Camino, bring a sleeping bag.
+Or, like me, a duvet cover, which worked just fine and was much lighter, haha.

 The pilgrim's menu is an affordable meal served in restaurants along the Camino de Santiago, typically including a starter, main course, dessert, and drink.